openfaas/docs/docs/architecture/watchdog.md

 ## OpenFaaS watchdog

 The OpenFaaS watchdog is responsible for starting and monitoring functions in OpenFaaS.
-Any binary can become a function through use of the watchdog.
+Any binary can become a function through the use of watchdog.

+The watchdog becomes an "init process" with an embedded HTTP server written in Golang, it can support concurrent requests, timeouts and healthchecks.
+The newer of-watchdog mentioned below is similar, but ideal for streaming use-cases or when an expensive resource needs to be maintained between requests such as a database connection, ML model or other data.

 ## Classic watchdog